 Fit to Work are a quasi-autonomous, non-governmental punk act based in Glasgow.
 Poet and performer Harry Josephine Giles joins old schoolmates Daniel Firth (Cradle of Filth), Iain Stewart (The Phantom Band) and Duncan Harcus, to blast a scathing invective over a frantic backdrop of hardcore punk, with elements of thrash and grindcore.
 They released their debut EP ‘CD ROM #7: Dealing with anger in the workplace’ in 2017, covering a range of often-political themes with songs varying in tone from deadly serious to seriously silly.
 They have since brought their relentless live show to festivals and venues around the country, and released a second EP, ‘Voluntary Severance’, in 2018.
-The band plans to record a full album in 2019.
+The band plans to release a full album in 2020.

 Fit to Work were commissioned by the National Library of Scotland in 2018 to write and record a piece of music about a 1962 mathematics exam paper.
 When we figure out how and why that happened, we’ll let you know.